Ester Almqvist was one of the pioneers behind efforts to introduce modern art into Sweden.

 Ester Almqvist’s painting Sammankomsten from 1929 was chosen by the postal department of the United Nations for use as a postage stamp to illustrate the 20th article in the United Nations’ declaration of human rights.
 This article establishes that everyone has the right to freely meet in peaceful assemblies and gatherings.

-Ester Almqvist died in 1934 and her grave is located at the Norra cemetery in Lund.
+Ester Almqvist died in 1934.
+Her grave is located at Norra kyrkogården (the Northern Cemetery) in Lund.